pedroandreou/Cypriot-LLM/README.md

 ```
 If you want to add different arguments for training the tokenizer, just go to the `initial_configs` directory where you will find a config JSON file for the corresponding model.
 Change the values there and rerun the script.

+As I am using the `tokenizers` library and not the `transfomers` one, I cannot just do `tokenizer.push_to_hub(huggingface_repo_name, private=True)`, but rather once training the tokenizer, I am cloning  the HuggingFace repo, moving the tokenizer files into the cloned repo, and pushing the tokenizer to HuggingFace.
+Don't worry though, as all there are done programmatically - look at `.src/hub_pusher.py`'s `push_tokenizer` function.

 ## :books: Reformat all data (using 4 or 8 sliding window) for being able to train the model
 ```